简谱 (jiǎnpǔ) - Chinese Numbered Notation

 We are currently working on some PDF resources to help non-Mandarin speakers make sense of these additional notations, but we also explain these to new members so if you are thinking of joining but are feeling daunted by the notation, please don’t be worried!

-Above is an audio recording of the ensemble performing this piece, so you can listen and follow the excerpt below (the intro and first 5 bars).
+Below is a video of the ensemble performing this piece in the ANU School of Music Recording Studio, so you can listen and follow the excerpt below (the first 6 bars).

 composing in jianpu